-The architecture of the city is also very interesting, great part of the buildings are made of grayish stones, many has towers like castles.
-Through the streets you can find small alleys very dark giving way to other streets, worth an investigative movie.
+The architecture of the city is also very interesting, the great part of the buildings are made of grayish stones, many have towers like castles.
+Through the streets, you can find small alleys very dark giving way to other streets, worth an investigative movie.
 Then you stop and think about all the stories that could have come out of each of those dark alleys.

 In Scotland you can’t miss the unique opportunity of trying the typical dish, called Haggis, it’s basically sheep’s stomach stuffed with sheep’s pluck (what an opportunity!), the idea sounds nasty in the beginning, but you know what?
 It’s not that bad!
 I bought mine in a fair in Prince’s Street Garden.
 It’s a heavy dish very spicy, good for the winter.

-Now, in case you are going to Edinburgh interests in the liquids, nothing stops you of taking the The Scotch Whisky Experience.
-Tours varies from £15 to £36, there you learn about the science behind the Whisky, get to know some behavior and curiosities related to the drink and in the end you will be presented with some Whiskies from different parts of Scotland for tasting.
+Now, in case you are going to Edinburgh interests in the liquids, nothing stops you from taking The Scotch Whisky Experience.
+Tours vary from £15 to £36, there you learn about the science behind the Whisky, get to know some behavior and curiosities related to the drink and in the end, you will be presented with some Whiskies from different parts of Scotland for tasting.

 How to get there

 There is also the possibility of going by train.
 In London, all trains with destination Edinburgh, leave from the King’s Cross station or Euston station.
-There are two companies operating in this route, Virgin Trains East Coast (the one i picked) and Cross Country.
+There are two companies operating on this route, Virgin Trains East Coast (the one I picked) and Cross Country.
 It takes around 4 hours and 20 minutes to get to Edinburgh

 In Edinburgh, all trains arrive at the Waverley Staton that is the central station of the city.
-Some trains, those whose destination is the city of Aberdeen, in the north od Scotland, also make a stop at the Haymarket Station, but it is always good to chck, in doubt the best to do is to get out in the Waverley Station, as the distance between these two station is something around 15 minutes by walk.
+Some trains, those whose destination is the city of Aberdeen, in the north of Scotland, also make a stop at the Haymarket Station, but it is always good to check, in doubt the best to do is to get out in the Waverley Station, as the distance between these two stations is something around 15 minutes by walk.

-If you live in Europe or has a European credit card, you can buy your tickets directly from the official site of these companies, but if it is not your case, you will only be able to buy the tickets from “outsourced” sites, I bought mine on Rail Europe, the price of the ticket is a little bit higher then on the oficial one, but nothing exorbitant.
+If you live in Europe or has a European credit card, you can buy your tickets directly from the official site of these companies, but if it is not your case, you will only be able to buy the tickets from “outsourced” sites, I bought mine from Rail Europe, the price of the ticket is a little bit higher than on the official one, but nothing exorbitant.

-The trave lis a little bit tiring but it worths it.
-In the way between New Castle and Edinburgh you can have a glimpse of the North Sea.
+The trave is a little bit tiring but it worths it.
+In the way between New Castle and Edinburgh, you can have a glimpse of the North Sea.